-The following map showing proposed developments was created from the planning documents filed with FBC from around the beginning of 2015.
-The sites shown are purely for new residential builds, it does not include extensions, replacement dwellings or industrial changes (except for Daedalus).
+The following maps showing the status of developments have created from the planning documents filed with FBC from around the beginning of 2015.
+The sites shown are purely for new residential builds, it does not include extensions, replacement dwellings or industrial changes.

 For your information these are the compilations that I created and from which I worked.
 I cannot guarantee that I have caught ALL of the applications but have done the best that I can.
 The rejected applications were only started at the beginning of January 2017 as that was when I first thought that the history of these sites might prove of interest in the future.

 It seems as if there is now just one field in the Greenaway Lane area left for a planning application.
 Surely it won't be long now before the whole area is under concrete.
 Maybe we should rename Warsash to Warsash Garden Village, after all it seems as if it will be competing with Welborne for such a title.
 Shame is that at least Welborne should have the additional infrastructure necessary unlike Warsash where the houses will be just stuffed in and may the devil take the hindmost.

 Approved planning applications PDF format or download Excel file